openvinotoolkit/datumaro/docs/formats/yolo_user_manual.md

    ├── train.txt  # list of image paths in train subset ├── valid.txt  # list of image paths in valid subset │
-   ├── obj_train_data/  # directory with annotations for train subset
-   │    ├── image1.txt  # list of labeled bounding boxes for image1
+   ├── obj_train_data/  # directory with annotations and images for train subset │    ├── image1.txt  # list of labeled bounding boxes for image1
+   │    ├── image1.jpg
    │    ├── image2.txt
+   │    ├── image2.jpg
    │    ├── ...
    │
-   ├── obj_valid_data/  # directory with annotations for valid subset
+   ├── obj_valid_data/  # directory with annotations and images for valid subset │    ├── image101.txt
-   │    ├── image101.txt
+   │    ├── image101.jpg
    │    ├── image102.txt
+   │    ├── image102.jpg
    │    ├── ...
 ```
 > YOLO dataset cannot contain a subset with a name other than `train` or `valid`.
-If importing dataset contain such subsets, Datumaro will skip them and they will do not load
+If imported dataset contains such subsets, they will be ignored.
-into a project.
-Also, if you are exporting an existing dataset from a project to yolo format,
+If you are exporting a project into yolo format,
-all subsets, which are different from `train` or `valid` will be skipped.
+all subsets different from `train` and `valid` will be skipped.
+If there is no subset separation in a project, the data
+will be saved in `train` subset.

 - `obj.data` should have the following content, it is not necessary to have both
 subsets, but necessary to have one of them: